clevelandhighschoolcs/p4mawpup-DexterCarpenter/README.md

 **'Notes'**

 - Class notes and other notes that I used in making the scraper; these are mostly for myself.
-My Flowchart is also kept in this folder (as well as down below)
+- My Flowchart is also kept in this folder (as well as down below)
+	- both the PNG and the XML file are kept here

 **'Versions'**